 For the past twenty years, Mr. Markham has limited his practice to his core areas of expertise, which are antitrust matters, complex business litigation, and certain kinds of real estate disputes.
-During this period, his antitrust engagements have included the following matters:
+He has also preserved a strong proficiency in constitutional law, which he taught at Lincoln Law School in 1994.

 Lead Attorney in Major Antitrust Competitor Suits.
 Mr. Markham has been the lead attorney for various substantial businesses that brought competitor suits against larger rivals, obtaining highly successful outcomes in several nationally important antitrust cases in which our firm was opposed by some of the best global law firms in the world.[2]In a competitor suit, a seller contends that a rival seller has employed predatory or exclusionary business practices against it in furtherance of a larger effort to restrain or monopolize an entire … Continue reading